Basic-Nature/html_Parser_prototype/docs/architecture.md

 - **Use migration scripts** (like `context_migration.py`) to move legacy data into PostgreSQL.
 - **Document all paths and roles** in your README or a `docs/` folder for future maintainers.

+#### **F. Runtime Compatibility Guards**

+- **`sitecustomize.py`** runs before any project import and installs safe shims (e.g., aliasing `click.parser.split_arg_string`) so third-party updates from spaCy/weasel do not flood tests with deprecation warnings.
+- Keep the shim in place until upstream libraries drop the deprecated import.
+When versions are bumped, remove the alias and rerun the table-builder pytest suite to confirm the warning-free contract still holds.

 ---

 ### 5. **Summary Diagram**